Orofacial Pain and Temporomandibular Disorders

 Recovery

 Recovery for patients with jaw locking is dependent on their underlying diagnosis.
 Most patients become stable and can function without frequent episodes of jaw locking.
-However, some patients with jaw locking and associated TMJ dysfunction may require long-term management with our specialists to prevent the development of TMJ arthritis.
+However, some patients with jaw locking and associated TMJ dysfunction may require long-term management with our Clinicians to prevent the development of TMJ arthritis.